hongbo-miao/ignite-lab/react.md

 The manifest filename ends with **manifest.xml** and is located in the root directory of your project.

+Open the manifest and replace all `https://localhost:3000` to `http://localhost:3000`.

 ### Step 3.
 Add and initialize Office.js

 Open **public/index.html**, and add the following before the `</head>` tag.